-(d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment.

-(2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies.

-(B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.
+- a.
+Less-than-significant impact.
+Public Resources Code (PRC) Section 21099 applicable to aesthetics effects states: - (d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment. - (2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies. - (B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.

-The project is a request to change land designated and zoned agricultural into light industrial, and currently the project site all parcels adjacent to it are vacant.
-Therefore, the project site is not a listed land use on an infill site within a transit priority area and therefore, PRC 21099 is not applicable to this project.
+The project is a request to change land designated and zoned residential into neighborhood commercial.
+The project site is not a listed land use and therefore, PRC 21099 is not applicable to this project.

-The project proposes the development of up to 50,000 sf of light industrial buildings.
-The existing visual environment in the area adjacent to the project is predominantly vacant land designated and zoned for various urban land uses.
+The project proposes 73,196 total sf of neighborhood commercial, including a 5,500 sf gas station, five one-story buildings for shops, a 5,850 sf restaurant, and 2,500 sf fast food pad.
+The existing visual environment in the area adjacent to the project is predominantly existing single-family residential neighborhoods.
 The project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies, and, with the GPA/ZC, the project would be consistent with the Metropolitan Bakersfield General Plan (MBGP) designations and zone districts per the Zoning Ordinance for the project area.
 The project site is located within an area having slopes from 0 to 5%.
 The area is not regarded or designated within the Metropolitan Bakersfield General Plan as visually important or "scenic."
-The construction of a light industrial development at the site would be in character with the adjacent railroad right-of-way, buffer nearby land uses from the railroad, and be compatible with other existing land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
+The construction of a neighborhood commercial development at the site would be in character and compatible with the adjacent residential neighborhoods and is an infill site to the urban growth occurring in the project area.
 Therefore, the project would not have a substantial adverse effect on a scenic vista.

 b.
 No impact.
 Based on a field visit, it was determined that here are no trees, rock outcrops, or buildings (historic or otherwise) located at the project site.
-Additionally, the project is not located adjacent to or near any officially designated or potentially eligible scenic highways to be listed on the California Department of Transportation (Caltrans) State Scenic Highway System (Caltrans 2019).
+Additionally, the project is not located adjacent to or near any officially designated or potentially eligible scenic highways to be listed on the California Department of Transportation (Caltrans) State

+Scenic Highway System (Caltrans 2019).
 The closest section of highway eligible for state scenic highway designation is State Route (SR) 14 (Caltrans 2019) located in Kern County over 60 miles to the east.
 Therefore, the project would not substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway.